 - 1. Please print this page and ask your parent to sign your form. - 2.
-Bring your signed form to Student Services by 9am Friday 10 June 2022.
+Bring your signed form to Student Services by 9am Monday 17 June 2024 at the latest.
 Email submissions will not be accepted.

 If your form was rejected by the system, you will see an error message appear.
 You will need to correct this error, and then re-submit it.